pvonmoradi/imroo/README.md

 Usage: imroo [OPTIONS]
 Options:
-    -s      Sync database by downloading the json file from internet -d      Number of days into future from today (including today) -V      Print script version
+    -s       Sync database by downloading the json file from internet -d NUM   Number of days into future from today (including today) -j       Use JSON as output format
+    -V       Print script version
     -h       Display the help message

 Examples:
     # sync before first use